Hillside High School (New Jersey)

-Hillside High School is a comprehensive community four-year public high school that serves students in ninth through twelfth grades from Hillside, in Union County, New Jersey, United States, operating as the lone secondary school of the Hillside Public Schools.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.
+Hillside High School is a comprehensive four-year public high school that serves students in ninth through twelfth grades from Hillside, in the U.S. state of New Jersey, operating as the lone secondary school of the Hillside Public Schools.
+The school is accredited with stipulations through January 2031 by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

-As of the 2021–22 school year, the school had an enrollment of 890 students and 82.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.8:1.
-There were 403 students (45.3% of enrollment) eligible for free lunch and 52 (5.8% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 927 students and 70.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
+There were 482 students (52.0% of enrollment) eligible for free lunch and 74 (8.0% of students) eligible for reduced-cost lunch.

 Awards, recognition and rankings

-The school was the 250th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
+The school was the 250th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly in 2014.
 The school had been ranked 166th in the state of 328 schools in 2012, after being ranked 217th in 2010 out of 322 schools listed.
 The magazine ranked the school 287th in 2008 out of 316 schools.
-The school was ranked 262nd in the magazine's September 2006 issue, which surveyed 316 schools across the state.